 HAVRE, Mont.
 (NMB) – The Hill County Park Board convened on Monday evening for their regular monthly meeting.

-Other action taken or items discussed at the meeting:
+Other items discussed at the meeting: